Sagnac/streamsave/README.md

 `dump_mode=continuous` will use dump-cache, setting the initial timestamp to 0 and leaving the end timestamp unset.

-Use this mode if you want to dump the entire cache.
+Use this mode if you want to dump the entire cache.</br>
 This process will continue as packets are read and until the streams change, the player is closed, or the user presses the stop keybind.

 Under this mode pressing the cache-write keybind again will stop writing the first file and initiate another file starting at 0 and continuing as the cache increases.